 CADISS® is based on the combination of mechanical surgical instruments with the topical application of a chemical substance.
-This chemical substance breaks selectively disulfide bridges responsible in part for the adherence of pathological tissues (such as tumor or cysts) and for the strength of fibrosis which may complicate dissection.
+This chemical substance breaks selectively disulphide bridges in proteins responsible in part for the adherence of two different tissues to each other (e.g. a pathological tumour tissue to the surrounding healthy tissue).
 The chemical substance is a formulation of the drug Mesna adapted to surgery, which is harmless to the tissues themselves.

-The CADISS® system is complementary to conventional mechanical knives, which may not be able to dissect certain tissues without tearing or cutting.
+The CADISS® system is complementary to conventional mechanical techniques (e.g. which dissect tissues by tearing or cutting).
 It is also complementary to electric and laser knives, which cut indifferently all tissues, including nerves, veins or muscles.

 What do we provide?

-The CADISS® system comprises a disposable cartridge, which preprares the mesna solution for use in surgery, and irrigated surgical instruments adapted to the different procedures in open and minimally invasive configurations.
+The CADISS® system comprises a disposable cartridge, which prepares the Mesna solution for use in surgery, and irrigated surgical instruments adapted to the different procedures in open and minimally invasive configurations.

 Two kits are available: